mehulagg/gitlab/doc/administration/monitoring/gitlab_self_monitoring_project/index.md

 ## Deleting the self monitoring project

 CAUTION: **Warning:**
-If you delete the self monitoring project, you will lose any changes made to the project.
+Deleting the self monitoring project deletes any changes made to the project.
 If you create the project again, it is created in its default state.

 1. Navigate to **Admin Area > Settings > Metrics and profiling**, and expand the **Self monitoring** section.